THE BREXIT TRIPTYCH:

 The show toured to sacred spaces in the region and featured the restlessly creative community choir The Choral Engineers, comprised of both Leavers and Remainers.
 'Invoking 50 Articles' is distinctly non-tribal in its approach to Brexit; exploring faith, rituals and polarised politics.

 April 1st (Easter Sunday) saw the first public airing of Dancing on Eggshells, a hallucinatory choral performance about the art of negotiation, again featuring the Choral Engineers, this time wearing formal business attire and angel wings (or blindfolds).

-Inspired by current political wrangling, the Lilliputian dilemma, the paintings of Pieter Aertsen, Leeds band Adult Jazz and the singing voice of Jackie Oates, the piece is performed against backing tracks and narrated by The Speaker (Jonathan Croose) who leads the choir through some curious egg dances.
+Inspired by current political wrangling, the Lilliputian dilemma, the paintings of Pieter Aertsen, Leeds band Adult Jazz and the singing voice of Jackie Oates, the piece was performed against backing tracks and narrated by The Speaker (Jonathan Croose) who led the choir through some curious egg dances.

 The Choral Engineers ended their 4-year nymph stage during a final ritual at the Lucky 7 Club in Paignton.